hanabi/hanabi.github.io/README.md

   * If `n ≥ 0`, you are not yet in the *End-Game*, and you should not hesitate to discard.
   * If `n < 0`, the *End-Game* has arrived.
 * When `n = -1` (the beginning of the *End-Game*), it is usually okay to discard, unless there is a single person who holds all the useful cards.
 * When `n` is smaller than `-1`, you should be very careful with discarding.
-It might still be the best thing to do, but it is usually better to *Burn* a clue.
+It might still be the best thing to do, but it is usually better to *Burn* a clue (meaning to deliberately waste a clue).

 <br />